octref/blog/vetur-status-quo-development-sponsorship-and-direction/index.md

 Supporting Vue has been Vetur's focus, but I'm happy to see Vetur being used in the wider web community, whether for Vue-related development or unrelated projects.
 For example, [vscode-weex](https://github.com/weex-cli/vscode-weex) uses Vetur to support [weex](https://weex.apache.org) and [sveltejs/language-tools](https://github.com/sveltejs/language-tools) builds on Vetur to support [svelte](https://svelte.dev).

-Overall, I feel with some bugfixes and PRs, Vetur would be in a great shape again and provide a base ripe for innovation on web developement experience.
+Overall, I feel with some bugfixes and PRs, Vetur would be in a great shape again and provide a base ripe for innovation on web development experience.
 I'll talk a bit about how I plan to continue its development.

 ## Development